 Copy the backup

-appropriate database directory.
+.ibdfile back to the appropriate database directory.

-ALTER TABLE statement:
+ALTER TABLE tbl_name IMPORT TABLESPACE;

 Release the write lock to complete the restore procedure:

 There are no uncommitted modifications by transactions in the

 There are no unmerged insert buffer entries in the

 Purge has removed all delete-marked index records from the

 mysqld has flushed all modified pages of the